What is Conflict Theory?

 Another example can be of a landlord & a tenant.
 Both parties want to take the maximum out of each other.
 Hence, such relationships usually are not harmonious.

-They are members of society holding a maximum of wealth & means.
-This forms the minority.
-They use their power to dominate others.
-They are influencers.
+They are members of society holding a maximum of wealth and means.
+This is in minority and uses their power to dominate others.
+Hence, they are the influencers in society.

 Practical Application of Conflict Theory in Finance